lisael/pony-postgres/README.md

 - Get and set connection parameters (these are currently fetched from the server but not exposed on the API)
 - Transaction Management
-- Cursors (prevents from loading the entire dataset of a result)
 - Support logical decoding (I've already wrote a C/Python library for that, it's heavily asynchronous, it'll be a pleasure to do this in pony)